phpbb/documentation/development/migrations/extensions.rst

 ======================================

-To check if the latest Migration is installed that is included with your extension (to, for example, make sure all updates have been applied) call the following function:
+To check if the latest Migration is installed that is included with your extension (for example, to make sure all updates have been applied) call the following function:

 .. code-block:: php